 No Prior Order or Agreement Exists

-If you and the child’s other parent have never reached an agreement, or obtained a custody order from a court, then there is nothing for law enforcement or a court to enforce regarding child custody.
-Therefore, if you have the child and the other parent is unhappy with his or her visitation or the custody arrangements of the child, then that parent has little choice than to try to offer and reach an agreement from the parent who has the child.
+If you and the child’s other parent have never reached an agreement or obtained a custody order from a court, then there is nothing for law enforcement or a court to enforce regarding child custody.
+Therefore, if you have the child and the other parent is unhappy with his or her visitation or the custody arrangements of the child, then that parent has little choice other than to try to offer and reach an agreement from the parent who has the child.
 If an agreement cannot be reached, the only other option is for that parent to file a lawsuit seeking custody.

 There is an Existing Custody Agreement